rapidstream-org/rapidstream-tapa/tests/apps/README.md

 ## General

-## General

 This directory contains multiple small example TAPA designs.
-We provide a reference `.ini` file for each design that includes the binding to physical HBM/DDR ports.

 For large and complex designs, refer to the `tests/regression` directory.

 ## Running TAPA application with rapidstream optimization

 In each app, an `run_rs.sh` file is provided to demonstrate the workflow to csynth TAPA applications to XO files, optimize the design with RapidStream, and cosimulate the design with TAPA.